alexwlchan/alexwlchan.net/src/_drafts/anti-social-media.md

 {% slide anti_social_media 82 %}

+TODO PHOTO CREDIT

+Here's an example where it's impossible to infer context: somebody's sent me a text saying *"Thinking of you!"*.

+This could be from my partner: they know I have a big talk today, they're sending me luck, that's really sweet.
+Or it could be that creep who won't stop texting me, and rang my hotel room four times last night.
+But most services don't have enough information to tell that difference.

 {% slide anti_social_media 84 %}

 {% slide anti_social_media 85 %}

+(Recap slide of good practices.)

 {% slide anti_social_media 86 %}